joenorton/rubyretriever/readme.md

 ```sh
 gem install rubyretriever
 ```
+Update (5/26):
+Version 0.0.10 - fixes a bug that wouldn't allow sitemaps to write out to file correctly.

 Update (5/25):
- Version 0.06 - Switches to using a Bloom Filter to keep track of past 'visited pages'.
+ Version 0.0.6 - Switches to using a Bloom Filter to keep track of past 'visited pages'.
 I saw this in [Arachnid] (https://github.com/dchuk/Arachnid) and realized it's a much better idea for performance and implemented it immediately.
 Hat tip [dchuk] (https://github.com/dchuk/)

 About
 =====